-Hospital credentialing or sometimes referred to as healthcare credentialing is the process of verifying that a provider is qualified to provide medical services.
-Although credentialing can be expensive and time-consuming, it is legally required and assures quality and safety for patients.
+Hospital credentialing, sometimes referred to as healthcare credentialing, is the process of verifying that a provider is qualified to provide medical services.
+Although credentialing can be expensive and time-consuming, it is legally required and ensures quality and safety for patients.
 Done properly, hospital credentialing also protects providers and hospitals.

 Before physicians can provide services, their credentials must be verified to ensure they are competent and legally qualified to practice.
-During hospital credentialing, the hospital requests information from the provider about the provider’s education, experience, licensure, training, insurance, and background.
-It then verifies that the provider’s credentials are accurate, genuine, and current.
+During hospital credentialing, the hospital requests information from the provider about the provider’s education, work experience, licensure, medical training, insurance, and background.
+It then verifies that the provider’s credentials are accurate, genuine, current, and in good standing.

 How Does the Hospital Credentialing Process Work?

 In 1951, the Joint Commission was formed to formalize hospital quality standards.
 Since the creation of its first accreditation standards manual, the commission requires hospitals to form credentialing committees that oversee physician competence and conduct regular reviews.

-Each medical institution can follow their own methods for collecting and verifying the information; however, the same documentation is required each time.
-Once a hospital receives a physician’s application to work at a hospital, whether the physician is a new doctor or has moved from a different location, the staff begins requesting documentation and verifying the documentation through primary sources.
+Each medical institution can follow its own methods for collecting and verifying the information; however, the same documentation is required each time.
+Once a hospital receives a physician’s application to work at the hospital, whether the physician is a new doctor or has moved from a different location, the staff begins requesting documentation and verifying the documentation using primary sources.

 This documentation includes: